 Transection, or the unintentional severing of the hair during the procedures, is more likely to occur especially among inexperienced doctors.
 This is why FUE takes more time to finish because extra care, time, and skill is needed.
 One advantage is it allows the doctor to “cherry pick” healthier hair compared to FUT where all you have are the donor hairs within the piece of scalp that was removed.

 • Does not leave prolonged side effects: Hair transplant spares you from certain chemicals or medicines which may leave you with lasting side effects.

 • Creates natural-looking results: This advantage comes with conditions because natural-looking results can only be achieved with a trained and experienced doctors.

 • Long-lasting results: It will require just one to two sessions at the most.
-You don’t have to get more procedures in the coming years if you follow your doctor’s advice on further management to prevent genetic progression of non-transplanted hair.
+You don’t have to get more procedures in the coming years if you follow your doctor’s advice on hair care to prevent the genetic progression of non-transplanted hair.

 • It is not advised if patient suffers from certain active skin diseases that affect the scalp such as scarring alopecia.

 • The patient should not be in the active phase of alopecia areata.

 • Any systemic conditions that may affect your safety during the procedure and its results (e.g. bleeding disorders, uncontrolled diabetes, poor wound healing, or the tendency to form keloid scars).